 Reduce waste: Use reusable dinnerware and glassware instead of disposable items.
 Have a solution for guests to reuse their cups throughout the evening, such as tape and a marker or stickers.
 Tell you guests to bring Tupperware in case their are food leftovers.
 Send your save-the-date and thank-you cards online, or at least on biodegradable/recycled paper.

-Choose seasonal and local flowers: Use seasonal flowers grown locally to reduce the carbon footprint associated with transportation.
+Choose seasonal and local flowers, or fake ones that can be reused: Use seasonal flowers grown locally to reduce the carbon footprint associated with transportation.
 Avoid flowers that have been sprayed with pesticides and chemicals.
 Consider using potted plants that can be reused after the wedding.
 And if you do use flowers that are not local to their environment, dispose of them correctly.
+Or use fake ones!
+You might think that sounds terrible, but they can actually look really beautiful if you buy/rent quality ones and you can't tell in photos.

 Choose sustainable decor: Use sustainable materials such as bamboo, recycled paper, or fabric for decorations.
 Rent or buy second-hand items instead of purchasing new ones.
 Use battery powered or soy wax candles.